shandysetiawan/My-Shop-CMS/README.md

 # E-COMMERCE API DOCUMENTATION

-> E-COMMERCE is website a website.
+> E-COMMERCE is a CMS website to accomodate management of product database.
 This app has :
 >
-> RESTful endpoint for todo's CRUD operation with JSON formatted response
+> RESTful endpoint for products's CRUD operation with JSON formatted response

-> Technology use
+### Technology use in this website

-> client: vue component
+> client: VUE CLI,VUEX, Component,Bootstrap
+>
 > server: sequelize,express,postgres,ORM(express)

 ## Restful Endpoints